rmagatti/auto-session/README.md

 ## 🚧 Troubleshooting

-First run ':checkhealth auto-session' to see if it detects any problems.
+First run `:checkhealth auto-session` to see if it detects any problems.

 If that doesn't help, you can: